 The urethra is the tube that drains urine from the bladder.
-In men, the urethra is a long tube located inside the penis.
-In women, it is shorter and located inside the pelvis.
-Pain in the urethra may be dull or sharp, constant or intermittent (meaning it comes and goes).
+In men, the urethra is a long tube inside of the penis.
+In women, it’s shorter and located inside of the pelvis.
+Pain in the urethra may be dull or sharp, constant or intermittent, meaning it comes and goes.
 New onset of pain is called acute.
-When the pain continues for a long period of time, it is considered to be chronic.
+When the pain continues for a long time, it’s chronic.

-Problems in the urethra can occur due to injury, tissue damage, infection, illness, or aging.
+Problems in the urethra can occur due to:

-Irritation temporarily may cause pain in your urethra.
+Irritation may temporarily cause pain in the urethra.
 Sources of irritation include:

 - bubble baths